moetunes/Nextwm/README.md

   * Seperated the window and bar colours in the config.h and rc files
   * Added support for multibyte fonts
   * Added 'double buffer' for text in the bar
+  * Changed grid mode: First column and second window can be resized
+  * Moved the RC FILE to $HOME/.config/snapwm/rc.conf

 ###Installation